We work to improve our R&D system

 Why is R&D important to the biotechnology sector?

 Biotechnology companies develop disruptive innovations that have a huge impact on society and the planet, and operate in complex, highly regulated markets.
 As a result, biotechnology innovations are known for their long development cycles, significant investment needs and high risks.

 Most biotechnology companies are SMEs and micro-enterprises that don’t have products on the market, which means they don’t generate resources to fund their activities.
 As a result, access to external funding is key to the development of the biotechnology ecosystem and one of AseBio’s top priorities.

 Therefore, the biotechnology sector needs dynamic investment ecosystems with:

-- A favorable legal and regulatory environment
+- A favourable legal and regulatory environment

 - A broad, diverse, powerful network of investors

-And we strive to help bring about formulas for public procurement of innovative solutions (PPI).
-This gives business R&D better access to public funding and speeds up the incorporation of innovation in public systems, especially in healthcare.
+We also promote activities to help biotech companies access and learn about capital markets, which play an increasingly important role in channelling investment to biotechnology companies.
+And we strive to help bring about formulas such as public procurement of innovative solutions (PPI), both to give business R&D better access to public funding and to speed up the incorporation of innovation in public systems.

 Our work to improve access to funding comes about through promoting internationalisation and joining forces with our companies in order to access international capital (AseBio Investor Day and BIOSPAIN investment forum).

 All of these activities, plus the relationships national venture capitalists have forged with their global counterparts and the growing interest in Spanish biotechnology on a global scale, have brought about a growing trend in international investment in our sector that we will continue working to consolidate in the coming years.